hobby-kube/guide/README.md

 As we run only a three node cluster, we're going to deploy Rook on all three of them by adding a master toleration to the Rook cluster definition.

 Before deploying Rook we need to either provide a raw, unformatted block device or specify a directory that will be used for storage on each host.
-On Scaleway, the volume on which the operating system is installed is called `/dev/vda`.
+On a typical Ubuntu installation, the volume on which the operating system is installed is called `/dev/vda`.
 Attaching another volume will be available as  `/dev/vdb`.
-On DigitalOcean things work a little differently.
-Attached volumes are referenced with something like  `/dev/disk/by-id/scsi-0DO_Volume_<VOLUME_NAME>`.

 Make sure to edit the cluster manifest as shown below and choose the right configuration depending on whether you want to use a directory or a block device available in your environment for storage: